Back of the Wight

-Back of the Wight is an area on the Isle of Wight in England.
+Back of the Wight (also known as West Wight) is an area on the Isle of Wight in England.
 The area has a distinct historical and social background, and is geographically isolated by the chalk hills, immediately to the North, as well as poor public transport infrastructure.
 Primarily agricultural, the Back of the Wight is made up of small villages spread out along the coast, including Brighstone, Shorwell and Mottistone.

 Geography

 The geographical boundaries of the Back of the Wight are imprecise and vary according to interpretation, however roughly speaking it comprises all the land located South of the Downs and East of Freshwater Bay until the curve in the Downs meets the sea near St. Catherine's Point.
 The main part of the Back of the Wight is formed of a large bay 18 miles long.
 The shore is edged by cliffs averaging around 300 feet high from Freshwater to Compton, broken at two points, Grange Chine and Brook Chine, which provide the only easy, natural access to the sea through steep gorges.
 Stretching out from this coast are three ledges of resistant rock, the Brook, Brighstone and Atherfield ledges, on which many ships have been wrecked over the years.
 Past Compton and Brighstone, the coast is wild and there are only four access points inland, Whale, Walpen and Ladder Chine and the greatest of them all, Blackgang Chine, which was once a home of smugglers and experienced a massive landslide during the early-20th century, leaving a much larger chine in its place.
 Blackgang Chine is home to a theme park of the same name, which was the first theme park to be constructed in the United Kingdom.

 The most obvious natural features on land are the downs that enclose the area and cut it off from the rest of the island; parts of these are protected as a Site of Special Scientific Interest and large stretches owned by the National Trust.
 Brighstone Forest, which covers the top of Brighstone Down, is the largest on the island.

 At St. Catherine's Point, the Back of the Wight ends and the Undercliff of Ventnor begins.